What would you like to find today? Close menu Open menu

 Solution

 Using data from its Research and Reference Database (RRDb), Workpartners’ Analytics team developed statistical models to estimate the number of employees who would take leave and the number of days employees would be absent given paid or unpaid FMLA leave.
 (The RRDb is a de-identified aggregation of more than 5 million commercially employed individuals.
-It contains industry, demographics, workforce data, absence, disability and health plan data at a person level.)
+It contains industry, demographics, workforce data, absence, disability, and health plan data at a person level.)

 The logistic and gamma models controlled for the following factors: